oracle-samples/weblogic-examples/samples/spring-framework-petclinic-12.2.1.4/README.md

 * git command line tool (https://help.github.com/articles/set-up-git)
 * WebLogic 12.2.1.4
 * Your preferred IDE
   * Eclipse with the m2e plugin. **Note**: When m2e is available, there is an m2 icon in the Help -> About dialog.
-If m2e is not there, just follow the install process here: http://www.eclipse.org/m2e/
+If m2e is not there, just follow the installation process here: http://www.eclipse.org/m2e/
   * [Spring Tools Suite](https://spring.io/tools) (STS)
   * IntelliJ IDEA

 ### Steps

-1) On the command line.
+1) On the command line:

     ```bash
     git clone https://github.com/oracle-samples/weblogic-examples.git